aarongros/UI-Hitch/cumtd_data_collection/README.md

 [@15.0.66064718@][3][1356532933096]/0__GN1_MF|09:06:40|FLJASCHER:3|75|nan|[@15.0.66064718@][3][1356532933096]/0__GN1_MF 09:06:40|-6
 [@15.0.66064718@][3][1356532933096]/0__GN1_MF|09:07:00|FLCRTS:3|76|nan|[@15.0.66064718@][3][1356532933096]/0__GN1_MF 09:07:00|-6

-where the date columns (2018-11-08, ...) indicate the date the data was taken (since this table articulates every single bus arrival/departure for a total of 255k rows).
+The date columns (2018-11-08, ...) indicate the date the data was taken (since this table articulates every single bus arrival/departure for a total of 255k rows).
 Each date column will be populated with the number of seconds off of the "scheduled" time provided to Google through its static database (negative times equate